sieve-project/sieve/docs/demo.md

 ### Debugging with Sonar report
 Sonar gives us a hint about the bug, but cannot automatically tell us the root cause.
 Debugging still requires some manual effort.
 Here is my experience:

-I searched `deletionTimestamp` in the controller code to see how the controller reacts to it and I found:
+I searched for `deletionTimestamp` in the controller code to see how the controller reacts to it and I found:
 ```go
 	// Check if the resource has been marked for deletion
 	if !rabbitmqCluster.ObjectMeta.DeletionTimestamp.IsZero() {